cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   - title: In The Clash Files Family you'll love the game AND love the players
     images:
     - "/images/phone-game.png"
-    content: We’ve been a relaxed, clashy, pizza-loving clan family for over six years!
+    content: We’ve been a relaxed, clashy, pizza-loving clan family for over six years.
     button:
       enable: true
       label: Find out why